ildarmgt/bitcoin-web-contracts/tasks.md

 - multiple fee suggestions instead of just API's 2-block estimate?

+- api visual failure reactions (page 3 for fee and page 4 for push not vital)

 # Not sure

 - dollar values for owner spending. must be optional, default off.